Restaurant Graveyard

 Amigo's (199? - 2002)

 Another great Mexican restaurant that was located near Tri-County Mall in Fairfield.
 It's been replaced by a more generic, Tex-Mex style joint called the Blue Agave Mexican Grill.
 We'll miss the Shrimp and Cactus: sauteed shrimp with strips of tender cactus, garlic and arbol pepper sauce.
-Other notable menu items were the Pechuga Habenero and the Guachinango a la Varacruzana (red snapper covered in "Veracruz sauce," made with tomatoes, onions, garlic, green peppers, olives and oregano.
+Other notable menu items were the Pechuga Habanero and the Guachinango a la Veracruzana (red snapper covered in "Veracruz sauce," made with tomatoes, onions, garlic, green peppers, olives and oregano.

 Cuba Cafe (2009)